algoldst/thesis/index.md

 ### Amplifier Build Notes

-_**Under Construction**_
+We've been modeling the amplifier with very high currents!
+The amplifier will work regardless of whether you use milliamps or microamps, so you can use a smaller current by increasing the tail resistor value if you'd like.
+Yes, you'll lose gain, but remember that the (first stage) differential pair's job is to allow for _adjustable_ gain, which it will do regardless of the particular $g_m$ range.
+The differential amplifier (second stage) will provide any make-up amplification that we need.

-Make the tail resistor big and use large sink voltage range to get a better current source.
-Think about how the vbe changes in millivolts; the larger the sink voltage magnitude, the less a millivolt change will affect current.
+One advantage of making the tail resistor big, as well as using a large sink voltage (eg. -12V instead of -5V), is that it creates a more reliable current source.
+Large resistances require a larger voltage change to noticeably affect their current ($I = \frac{V}{R}$).
+Think about how $V_{be}$ changes in millivolts.
+The larger the sink voltage magnitude, the less a ±1mV change will affect current through the resistor, and subsequently, through the transistors.

-For this reason, current will diminish a lot.
-This is okay, and the amp doesn't need to use a lot of current to be effective.
-Just use bigger resistors.
-Very large resistors might introduce more noise, but 50k and u-amp range seems to be fine.
+One final change you might make to the design during implementation is to replace some of the resistors with adjustable resistors ("trimmers").
+There are two reasons to do this.

-Install a trimmer in the inverting op-amp so that you can adjust the max gain of the amplifier.
-You want a max-input signal (±5mV) to hit 1Vpp at the output.
-Or 5Vpp.
-Depends on what speakers you plug into.
-Try out the speakers and see what sounds good vs when they distort.
+First, making the op-amp feedback resistor adjustable will allow you to adjust the maximum gain of the amplifier.
+If your signal is slightly above or below the Vpp level you desire, you can simply turn the trimmer's screw, and adjust the voltage sink range.
+(Eg. Instead of 0-10V, you might find 0-9.7V works better if your output is slightly too large.)
+Depending on the speakers you use, you'll likely want to aim for a 1Vpp or 5Vpp signal.
+Providing more than that will distort, and less means you're missing out on potential volume range.
+(Try sending a signal from the function generator into the speakers, if you can't find anything in a datasheet.
+See what sounds good, and when it distorts.)

-Include implementation in Falstad of actual amp, using un-adjusted SPICE models.
+Secondly, the differential amplifier uses _matched_ components, meaning that each of the two resistors $R_f$ and $R_{in}$ are _pairs_.
+If one $R_f$ is larger than the other, then your output will be amplified unevenly.
+You can either test multiple resistors to find two that are close enough (this is what I did — it took measuring ~ 10 resistors to find a decent pairing), or replace one of the two with a trimmer.

 ## 2.5 The Envelope Generator